mhoban/rainbow_bridge/README.md

 ```

 # Notification
-Nextflow allows the user to be notified upon completion or failure of the pipeline run.
-To do this, simply pass your email address with the `-N` option when running eDNAFlow.nf (again, note the single dash).
+Nextflow allows the user to be notified upon completion (or failure) of the pipeline run.
+To do this, simply pass your email address with the `-N` option when running eDNAFlow.nf <small>**(again, note the single dash)**</small>.
 For example, if you want to launch the pipeline using an options file and receive an email when the run completes:

 ```bash
 $ eDNAFlow.nf -params-file options.yml -N someguy@nobody.com